ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 # VMware Solutions infrastructure domain
 {: #adds-infra-domain}

-The {{site.data.keyword.vmwaresolutions_full}} infrastructure domain holds the resource objects and user accounts for the administration of the vCenter Server instance only.
+The {{site.data.keyword.vmwaresolutions_full}} infrastructure domain holds the resource objects and user accounts for the administration of the VMware vCenter Server® instance only.
 Using this domain to hold resource objects and user accounts for your workload VMs is not recommended.

-Within the vCenter Server design, the {{site.data.keyword.vmwaresolutions_short}} infrastructure AD domain is used for:
+Within the vCenter Server design, the {{site.data.keyword.vmwaresolutions_short}} infrastructure Active Directory™ (AD) domain is used for:

 * DNS - The appliances provisioned as part of the services have DNS entries in the AD.
 These entries enable the functions of the vCenter Server instance to use FQDN and do name lookups.
 * Authentication services - An AD security group is added, and a number of accounts are added to enable the automation.

 In {{site.data.keyword.vmwaresolutions_short}}, every primary instance deploys a forest root domain and configures the site topology.
 The {{site.data.keyword.vmwaresolutions_short}} AD/DNS is always going to be its own forest and domain, you cannot remove this forest or domain because it might break the {{site.data.keyword.vmwaresolutions_short}} automation.
 You can't migrate the users and resources to one of your existing domains or create a new domain, as you can't create the credentials for the IBM user named `automation`.

-During the ordering process of a vCenter Server instance, the following information is collected from the user that is pertinent to the Active Directory Domain Services (AD DS) and DNS configuration:
+During the ordering process of a vCenter Server instance, the hostname prefix and the domain name are collected from the user that is pertinent to the Active Directory Domain Services (AD DS) and DNS configuration.

-* Hostname prefix
-* Domain name

 These values are then used to generate the username and server names of the instance.
 For more information, see [Ordering vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-req).